sebastiandeutsch/react-redux-starter/README.md

 ## Upgrade from Webpack 1.x to Webpack 2.x

-- `resolve.roo` has been removed if you need it add the directory to the modules array.
+- `resolve.root` has been removed if you need it add the directory to the modules array.
 - Instead of adding a resolver to `plugins` of your webpack config use the new `resolve.plugin` field